 In this technology connected world, every human is connected to the internet all the time, there are a lot of ways people communicate with each other over the internet.
 Starting from Instant messaging, email, forums, tweets and websites and lot more.
 A lot of data is obtained by mining the data from social media, this data is being utilized for spamming and targeting people [20].
 But these are also misused by some unethical people for delivering disturbing content, advertisements with the help of target ads.
 Spam takes place in all the platforms.
 Humans tend to get affected by any news very easily, if any object comes for a low price than the normal price humans tend to show interest in buying them.
 So, spamming mostly consists of offers for a huge discount and many other.
 Spamming has become one of the major inconveniences faced by every internet user.
-General meaning of spam is sending or submitting the same message to a large number of people in an attempt to force the message on to the people who would otherwise choose not to receive this message.
-Despite how many new spam filters and spam detection algorithms are being used the spammers find a way to pass through them.
-Few researches say that around fourteen
+General meaning of spam is sending or submitting the same message

-Revised Manuscript Received on December 15, 2019.
+Revised Manuscript Received on December 30, 2019.